-But, as one journalist reviewing a book on chastity recently put it, that ideal makes more sense when you're young and still have dreams what you're waiting for than it does when you're in midlife and have long given up hope that what's best will ever happen for you.
+But, as one journalist reviewing a book on chastity recently put it, that ideal makes more sense when award-winning author, is you're young president of and still have the Oblate School of dreams of Theology in Texas. what you're www.ronrolheiser.com waiting for than it does when you're in midlife and have long given up hope that what's best will ever happen for you.